Hollie Armitage: Domestic career

 In 2020 she joined Northern Diamonds, and was named as captain of the side.
 She led the side to the final of the Rachael Heyhoe Flint Trophy in their first season, and was the side's second-highest run-scorer, with 176 runs.
 In 2021, she led the side to the finals of both the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading run-scorer in the latter tournament.
 She also played for Northern Superchargers in The Hundred, appearing in three matches.
 In 2022, she led Northern Diamonds to their first title, winning the Rachael Heyhoe Flint Trophy.
 She also scored her maiden century, and the highest score across the entire 2022 Rachael Heyhoe Flint Trophy, against Western Storm, scoring 131*.
 She was also her side's leading run-scorer in the Charlotte Edwards Cup, with 151 runs.
 She was also ever-present for Northern Superchargers in The Hundred, scoring 119 runs and taking one wicket.

+In 2023, she was Northern Diamonds' leading run-scorer in the Charlotte Edwards Cup, with 216 runs at an average of 30.85.
+She also scored 384 runs in the Rachael Heyhoe Flint Trophy, including making 106* against Southern Vipers.
+She was ever-present for Northern Superchargers in The Hundred, scoring 167 runs in nine innings.

+In December 2023, it was announced that Armitage had signed for Central Districts for the 2023–24 Super Smash.

+In July 2024, she signed a three year professional contract as a first women’s professional captain by Durham.

+International career

+In February 2024, Armitage was selected to the England's T20I squad for the series against New Zealand.
+She made her international debut in Twenty20 International against New Zealand on 24 March 2024.

+Armitage made her One Day International debut for England against Ireland at Stormont in Belfast on 7 September 2024, top scoring for her side with 44 runs off 44 balls.